urish/gwt-titanium/README.md

  - Wrappers to the entire Titanium Mobile API
  - Javadocs for most methods and properties
  - Utility classes to perform common tasks (os version detection, timers, etc)
- - Available as a maven package, for automatic integration into your automated build process
+ - Available as a maven package, for quick integration into your automated build process

 ### Limitations